rjl-old/rjl-itunes/README.md

     album = itunes.albums[0]
     album.genre = "Pop/Rock"

-See `/examples` for more uses.
+See `/bin` for more uses.
 See 'Warning' below.

 ## How it works

-`itunes` uses applescript to interact with your currently active Itunes library.
+`rjl-itunes` uses applescript to interact with your currently active Itunes library.
 Albums can be manipulated in a straightforward manner.
 Playlists and Playlist Folders can be created and destroyed, and albums added to them.

 ### Genres